No Chipseal Latest News “Deliberate Road Vandalism by the Council”

 Importantly, the email does not address what PRRA formally submitted to TCC:

-12-month deferment, a full cost assessment, and the development of a targeted rate of approximately $100 per year for all residents living on hotmix streets.
+a 12-month deferment, a full cost assessment, and the development of a targeted rate of approximately $100 per year for all residents living on hotmix streets.
 These reasonable proposals have not been responded to.

 Below is a quote from a resident that reflects concerns we are hearing widely: